Premium Audit

 What is a Premium Audit?

-Premium audits are vitally important.
-A workers' compensation audit determines the final premium for an insurance policy, and the data collected during an audit is later submitted to rating organizations, such as NCCI and independent bureaus.
+A premium audit determines the final premium for an insurance policy.
+The data collected during the audit process is submitted to rating organizations such as NCCI and independent bureaus.
 This information is used in developing experience modifiers and loss costs.

-Workers’ Compensation premiums are estimated prior to the start of a policy and are based on expected business operation and payroll information.
+Initial premiums charged are based on estimated figures at the start of the policy term.
 To ensure these figures are accurate and classifications remain appropriate, all workers’ compensation policies are subject to an audit to determine the actual premium.
-The audit takes estimated payroll and converts the policy premiums, so they are based on actual payroll.
-Audits are required by workers' compensation law and the obligation is noted in every policy AmTrust writes.

 AmTrust Announces New Audit Noncompliance Charge